-Another important project which has been approved by the eGovernment Body at the beginning of 2020 is the Expansion of the Government Data Warehouse (GDW) in order to support its continuous rollout and cope with more users and government organisations exploiting the possibilities and benefits of the GDW.
-GDW enables easy access to accurate, consistent and integrated government data for better and faster decision making and for statistical purposes.
-It is a single cohesive database with a subject-centric approach, and provides a consolidated view of Civil Service data, optimised for reporting and analysis.
-In particular, the data warehouse contains selective transactions and inter-related information from various Government Information Systems, specifically structured for dynamic queries and analytics.
+Another important project which has been approved by the eGovernment Body at the beginning of 2020 and is currently in progress, is the expansion of the Government Data Warehouse (GDW) in order to support its continuous rollout and cope with more users and government organisations exploiting the possibilities and benefits of the GDW.
+The GDW enables easy access to accurate, consistent and integrated government data for better and faster decision-making and for statistical purposes.
+It is a single cohesive database with a subject-centric approach, and provides a consolidated view of civil service data, optimised for reporting and analysis.
+In particular, the data warehouse contains selective transactions and inter-related information from various government information systems, specifically structured for dynamic queries and analytics.